saurabhp75/saurabhp75.github.io/_notes/docker.md

 ### Docker hierarchy
 - Stack > Services > Container
-- Serrvices are defined in docker compose file
+- Services are defined in docker compose file
 - Ports are exposed in Dockerfile, but mapped in Docker compose or command line

 ### Docker registery and repository